 What is radiosurgery?

 Radiosurgery (stereotactic radiosurgery) is a very precise form of therapeutic radiology.
-It doesn't involve actual surgery.
-Instead, very focused beams of radiation (gamma rays, X-rays, or protons) are used to treat cancer tissues without a surgical incision or opening.
+It's not actually surgery.
+Instead, very focused beams of radiation (gamma rays, X-rays, or protons) are used to treat cancer tissues.
+No surgical cut (incision) is made.

-Radiosurgery is called "surgery" because it is a 1-session radiation therapy treatment that creates a similar result as an actual surgical procedure.
+Radiosurgery is called surgery because it is a 1-session radiation therapy treatment that creates a similar result as a surgical procedure.

 How does radiosurgery work?

 Radiosurgery works in the same way as other types of therapeutic radiology.
 It changes or destroys the DNA of tumor cells, so they can't reproduce and grow.
 Over time, the tumor will shrink in size.
 For blood vessel lesions, such as an arteriovenous malformation, the blood vessels close off over time after treatment.

 There are 3 types of radiosurgery.
 Each type uses different equipment and radiation sources.

 Cobalt60 systems use cobalt as a source for gamma rays.
 This type of system is often called the Gamma Knife.
 The Gamma Knife is not really a knife at all.
 It uses beams of highly focused gamma rays to treat small and medium lesions in and around the brain, such as brain tumors or AVMs.
 AVMs are abnormal connections between arteries and veins.
 With Gamma Knife, many beams of gamma radiation join to focus on the lesion under treatment.
 They provide a very intense dose of radiation in a safe way.
 The Gamma Knife is also used to treat functional problems, such as trigeminal neuralgia.
 During treatment, the equipment doesn't move.
 Gamma Knife treatment often includes these steps: